The Best Bassinets to Keep Your Baby Close at Night

 Opinions on the Snoo are decidedly mixed.
 Many parents absolutely swear by it.
 “The Snoo was a game changer,” one mom told us.
 “It’s the absolute best,” said another.
 “We were able to get much-needed sleep, and our newborn loved the motion and comfort it provided.
 We also loved the safety aspects.”

 Others, however, aren’t as obsessed.
-“It’s so expensive and just didn’t work for us,” said one parent in our Best Baby Products survey.
+“It’s so expensive and just didn’t work for us,” said one parent in our annual survey.
 “Our baby hated it so much.
 He hated to be swaddled and that’s the only way you can use it…[and] when he would cry and the Snoo would speed up [and] it would scare him.”
 Sheehan, the pediatric sleep consultant we spoke to for this guide, doesn’t recommend it to her clients.
 “It trains babies to require motion, and is often hard for them to be weaned from,” she says.
 And some pediatricians and physical and occupational therapists recommend either using it only for a short time period or skipping it altogether because it limits babies’ movements and may lead to developmental issues.

 Like so many baby products, I tell expecting parents that whether or not they should register for the Snoo comes down to personal preferences.
 It’s by far my favorite smart bassinet, and when used as directed can be a very good option for many families.
 But it’s expensive, has a short usage window and there’s no way to know ahead of time how your baby will respond to it.
 Two alternative options are to purchase a Certified Pre-Loved Snoo that has undergone a refresh and reconditioning process for about 25% off.
 There’s also a rental option for $159 per month (one-month minimum rental commitment), which works out to around five dollars a day.